Frequently Asked Questions & Answers on Furnishing of Profits Tax Returns by Service Providers

 A:

 A photocopy, fax or scanned copy of IR1476 with wet ink signature thereon is acceptable.
-The original IR1476 need not be submitted together with your client’s Profits Tax return but should be retained for a period of not less than 7 years beginning on the date on which the Profits Tax return is furnished.
+The original IR1476 need not be submitted together with your client’s Profits Tax Return but should be retained for a period of not less than 7 years beginning on the date on which the Profits Tax Return is furnished.
 You may be required to provide the original IR1476 bearing your client’s wet ink signature in case of subsequent review.
 Failure to retain IR1476 is subject to a fine of $10,000 and the court may order the service provider convicted to do within a specified time the act which the service provider has failed to do.

 back to top